Elisabeth Dieudonné Vincent: Early life and family

 As Rosalie was technically free, but had no official papers to prove it, her status was ambiguous until the British withdrew in 1798.
 The following year, she appeared in the baptismal records as "Marie Françoise, called Rosalie, free black woman" and christened her daughter as a free-born child.
-By 1802, the French had restored slavery in Martinique and there were rumors that it would be reasserted over blacks in Saint-Domingue.
-To prevent that from happening to his family, Michel Vincent drafted a document in 1803 declaring that Rosalie and her children Juste Theodore, Marie Louise (known as Resinette), Etienne Hilaire (called Cadet) and Elisabeth, were all his slaves and were proclaimed free.
+In 1802, the French restored slavery in Martinique and there were rumors that they reassert it in Saint-Domingue.
+To prevent his family from being forced back into slavery, Michel Vincent drafted a document in 1803 declaring that Rosalie and her children Juste Theodore, Marie Louise (known as Resinette), Etienne Hilaire (called Cadet) and Elisabeth, were all his slaves and manumitted them.
 Within months, the town of Jérémie was under siege by French troops and Rosalie, Michel and Elisabeth fled to nearby Santiago de Cuba.
 The other three children disappear from the records and it is unknown whether they were captured, went into hiding in Saint-Domingue, or managed to slip into Cuba, avoiding the record keepers.

 Arriving in Santiago de Cuba with some 18,000 other refugees, Michel began working as a farrier and Rosalie raised livestock.
 As there were no French officials on the island, the Agence des Prises de la Guadeloupe (Guadeloupean Prize Agency), charged with selling plundered ship property and funneling the proceeds from the sales to French troops, acted as an unofficial court of equity for French refugees.
 On 14 March 1804, an ailing Michel Vincent filed his last will and testament with the agency for validation.
 Three days later, Rosalie paid the officials of the agency to register the manumission document for the entire family that Vincent had prepared before they fled Saint-Domingue.
 Within days Vincent died, but as his estate was insolvent, his property was sold to cover his obligations.